 Step 8.
 For everything you’ve invented, you’ll need something new.
-Luckily, Keep came with Wander Monsters.
+Keep didn’t come with Wandering Monsters, but you can use Holmes or B/X or whatever really.
 Look at each Wandering Monster table for two minutes, then write your own.
 We’ve made a tool.

 Step 9.
 For each invented room, roll on the wandering monsters table you just made.Add them to your map.
 You should probably do this with a treasure table of some sort too.

 Step 10.
 Repeat all the steps until you have a new Keep on the Borderlands.
 This is my Keep on the Borderlands.
 There are many Keeps on the Borderlands’s, but this one is mine.